7 Steps To Breaking Your Dog's Barking Habit

 4. Set standards

-Before you leave the house, take your dog on a brisk walk or play wild games.
-As soon as you step out the door, your little four-legged friend will curl up in his basket and take a nap.
+Before you leave the house, take your dog for a brisk walk or a wild game of fetch.
+As soon as you step out the door, your pooch will curl up in his basket and take a nap.

 5. Offer protection

 A dog's territorial instinct kicks in when it perceives a potential threat.
-The dog will bark louder the more it feels endangered.
-To reduce the amount of times your dog feels the need to bark, consider raising the height of your garden fence and adding curtains to your windows.
+The more a dog feels threatened, the louder it will bark.
+To reduce the number of times your dog feels the need to bark, consider raising the height of your yard fence and putting curtains on your windows.

 6. Be quick

-The key to breaking a dog's habit of barking is to act quickly.
-The sooner a dog understands that barking is undesirable, the sooner it will learn what you want it to do.
+The key to breaking a dog's barking habit is to act quickly.
+The sooner a dog understands that barking is undesirable, the sooner he will learn what you want him to do.7.
+Behavior therapy

-If you're struggling to control your dog's barking, your dog insurance may cover the cost of behavior therapy if your veterinarian makes a referral.
+If you're having trouble controlling your dog's barking, your dog insurance may cover behavioral therapy if your veterinarian makes a referral.